 Fees are reviewed annually and the fees for the following year are usually announced at the end of March.

 We do not offer scholarships for Prep pupils, but pupils transferring from the Prep to the Upper are considered for scholarships at the Upper.

 The Perse has always done its best to ensure that children who would benefit from an education at the School are not excluded for financial reasons.
 We offer a number of means-tested bursaries for families of limited means from Year 3 onwards.
 Financial support ranges from 5% to 100% of annual fees.
-In the current financial year, we provide around £1 million of means-tested bursary support.
+In the current financial year, we provide over £1 million of means-tested bursary support.